-In an effort to provide timely notice to the Wake Forest community, and in the event of a serious incident, within the WFU Clery Geography (On Campus, Public Property, and Noncampus property) which may pose a serious or ongoing threat to members of the Wake Forest community, a blast email Crime Alert (Timely Warning) is sent to all students and employees.
-The alerts are generally written by the Major of Police, or the Director of Crisis Communication and they are approved and distributed to the community by the Associate Vice President or the Director of Crisis Communications of Communications and External Relations (CER), University Advancement.
-Crime Alerts will be provided to students and employees in a manner that is timely, that withholds the names of victims as confidential, and that provides information to assist with potentially preventing similar occurrences.
-Updates to the community about any particular case resulting in a Crime Alert may be distributed via blast email, and/or may be posted on the University Police website.
+In an effort to provide timely notice to the Wake Forest community, and in the event of a serious incident within the WFU Clery Geography (On Campus, Public Property, and Non-Campus property) which may pose a serious or ongoing threat to members of the Wake Forest community, a broadcast email Crime Alert (Timely Warning) will be issued.
+The alerts are generally written by the on-call WFU PD Administrator in conjunction with a member of the Office of Communications and External Relations (CER).
+The member of CER who assists in drafting the alert will also distribute it to the community.
+Crime Alerts will be distributed as soon as pertinent information is available in a manner that is timely, that withholds the names of victims as confidential, and that provides information to assist with potentially preventing similar occurrences.
+Updates to the community about any particular case resulting in a Crime Alert may be distributed via broadcast email and posted online by CER, and/or may be posted on the University Police website.

 Crime Alerts are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non-negligent manslaughter, burglary, and robbery.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by University Police.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other Wake Forest community members and a Crime Alert would not be distributed.
-The Major of Police or designee reviews all reports to determine if there is an on-going threat to the community and whether the distribution of a Crime Alert is warranted.
+The WFUPD Executive Officer or designee reviews all reports to determine if there is an ongoing threat to the community and whether the distribution of a Crime Alert is warranted.
 Cases involving sexual assault are often reported long after the incident occurred, thus there is no opportunity to distribute a "timely" warning notice to the community.
-Sex offenses will be considered on a case by case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the WFU Police Department.
+Sex offenses will be considered on a case-by-case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the WFU Police Department.
 Crime Alerts may also be posted for other crime classifications and locations, even though that is not required by the law, at the sole discretion of WFU Police.

-Timely Warning Notices/Crime Alerts will be issued to the campus community via email blast to all WFU assigned email accounts (all students and employees).
-Timely warnings may also be issued using the WAKE ALERT system which may include a banner on the University homepage.
+Timely Warning Notices/Crime Alerts will be issued to the campus community via broadcast email to all WFU assigned email accounts (all students and employees) and posted online.
+Timely warnings may also be issued using some or all of the following methods of communications: the WAKE ALERT system, which may include a banner on the University homepage, text messages, phone calls and social media posts.